Please note: this role has been filled and is no longer available.

 - A flexible working policy, giving employees the option of working a 4-day week with either compressed hours, or reduced hours at proportionally reduced compensation.

 - Flexible hours, within reason.

 - Bike and TfL Travelcard loan options.

 - We encourage employees to contribute to open source projects, and we're committed to open-sourcing as many of our own projects as is feasible.

-To apply for this role, please submit a CV to firstname.lastname@example.org.
+To apply To apply for this role, please submit a CV to firstname.lastname@example.org.
+(Please note: this role has been filled and is no longer available.)
 Even if you're unsure about your fit, or if you have any additional questions about the role, or about working at Hackworth in general, please get in touch!
 We'd rather hear from you than not.